ewa/thoughts/COVID-19-0.md

 16. I see CFR used to refer to the fatality rate for either the population that's explicitly identified as infected, or the entire population of infected people, whether they're recognized or not.
 That is, some empirical work attempts to estimate and compensate for the undetected population, while some seems to (knowingly) pass them over, leaving it to the reader to take this into account.
 My usage is inconsistent, but all the work I reference is in the second category.

 # Revisited, 1 Year On

+As of now (mid-February, 2021) it's been a year since started working on what would end up being this page.
+My goal at the time was to help calibrate my own expectations at a time when there wasn't a lot of "big picture" information available.
+Since then, it's felt like the actual course of the pandemic has been fairly consistent with those estimates, and this section is an attempt at checking that.
+This is a work in progress, so what you see here is neither complete nor final.

 ## Age-Specfic Infection Fatality Rates